AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 ## Methods

+Although the subteam has not yet begun experimentation, the methods of determining the reactor parameters and fabrication details are described in this section.

 ### Determining Reactor Parameters

-The prototype design aligns with that illustrated in Figure 5.
+The prototype design aligns with that illustrated in Figure 6.
 Exact parameters can be found in the Fabrication Details section.

 The prototype system’s design is as follows: a peristaltic pump will pump hot water (as hot water is supersaturated with gas) into a tube system and through the fluidized bed reactor.
 The reactor, a transparent PVC pipe, contains a sand bed.
 This will be fluidized by the influent water, which will be traveling at no slower than the sand’s fluidization velocity.
 Ideally, as the supersaturated water travels through the reactor, excess gas particles in the water will accumulate on the sand grains and form bubbles.
 Such bubbles will then depart from their sand grains and flow upward, out of the reactor, through the effluent tubing and into a bucket.
 This bucket will act as the open-faced vent (as in Figure 1) for the air bubbles to escape into the atmosphere.